Welcome Ph.D. in Biological Sciences Graduate Students 2017

 - Health Insurance

-- Full-time, matriculating students must meet medical insurance requirements.
-Waivers, enrollment forms and deadlines may be found at the Student Health Insurance webpage.
-Any questions about health insurance should be directed to firstname.lastname@example.org.
-The 2016-2017 health insurance allowance has not been finalized.
-As soon as we receive the information, we will pass it along.
-The department provides only a portion of your health insurance.
-You are responsible for setting up payment with the insurance carrier; it is not paid directly by the department on your behalf.
+The 2017-2018 student insurance premium for an individual is $2,039 per year.
+The premium rates for two-person, family and the vision and dental plans may be found at the About the Plans webpage.
+The department’s health insurance allowance is $663, which is paid in installments August through May.
+You are responsible for paying the difference and setting up payment with the insurance carrier; it is not paid directly by the department on your behalf.
 Please note that both dental and vision insurances are optional and not paid for by the department.

 - Community Housing services provides the Housing Registry, which is a listing of available rental properties, information about the city of Pittsburgh, and resources for individuals who may be new to renting off-campus housing.

 - Your best resource about housing is our current graduate students.
 The Housing section from the Words of Wisdom from Current Students webpage is a great reference tool.
 The webpage may be found at Words of Wisdom.